When to Visit Moab, What to Bring, and How to Conquer the Best Mountain Bike Trails

 We’ve all heard of Moab.
-Or at least know someone who’s recently visited or planning a trip there.
+Or at least know someone who’s recently visited or is planning a trip there.
 Located in southeastern Utah, this tiny outdoorsy town put itself on the map for being home to some of the world’s best mountain biking and, for sure, one of the most infamous rides, The Whole Enchilada.

 Asides from the incredible riding, the town has much more to offer in terms of adventuring, including two national parks (Arches National Park & Canyonlands National Park), breathtaking scenery, hiking, all types of off-roading, and a bustling downtown with restaurants and shopping.
 Top it off with a vibe of ‘everyone does legit outdoor activities’ and has some type of tan line or weathered outdoor wear on to prove it.